Marcono1234/lingua/Performance optimizations.md

 was used instead to store the frequencies.
 The disadvantage of using fastutil collections is also, that there is currently no way to efficiently reconstruct them from binary data.
 They only support Java serialization, which is inefficient due to overhead for class structure representation and dangerous due to being able to load arbitrary classes.
-Though, they at least allow specifying an expected map size for their constructor.
+Though, these map types at least allow specifying an expected map size for their constructor.

 #### Trie-like data structure for other maps

 Ngrams often share common prefixes, whether encoded as `Char` array or with a [primitive encoding](#primitive-ngram-encoding).
-This cn be leveraged to reduce memory usage by encoding ngrams in a trie-like structure where common prefixes are not repeated.
+This can be leveraged to reduce memory usage by encoding ngrams in a trie-like structure where common prefixes are not repeated.
 When primitive encoding is used, the effectiveness depends on how the primitive encoding is performed, and how likely common prefixes are.